staging-951d-madcitymultimedia/postman-docs/src/pages/docs/getting-started/installation/installation-and-updates.md

 ### Create a Linux launcher icon

-To start the app from a launcher icon, install the desktop file, located in the bundle, into a `applications` subdirectory of a path contained in [`$XDG_DATA_DIRS`](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html) (for example `~/.local/share/applications/`):
+To start the app from a launcher icon, install the desktop file, located in the bundle, into an `applications` subdirectory of a path contained in [`$XDG_DATA_DIRS`](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html) (for example `~/.local/share/applications/`):

 ```shell
 install -t ~/.local/share/applications/ /</path/to/file>/Postman/app/resources/Postman.desktop